Antisemitism in contemporary Belgium: Incidents: 2023–2025

-In September 2024, Belgium’s federal equality agency reported a 1,000% increase in antisemitic incidents in the two months following the outbreak of the Gaza war when compared to similar periods in previous years.
-In the wake of these staggering statistics, the International Movement for Peace and Coexistence (IMPAC) raised concerns about issues of bias regarding how the Palestinian-Israel conflict is presented in Belgian schools.
+After several years of substantial decline (−60% between 2018 and 2022), in September 2024, Belgium's federal equality agency reported a brief 1,000% increase in antisemitic incidents in the two months following the outbreak of the Gaza war when compared to similar periods in previous years.
+In the wake of these statistics, the International Movement for Peace and Coexistence (IMPAC) raised concerns about issues of perceived bias regarding how the Palestinian-Israel conflict is presented in Belgian schools.